jboyle1/test-stopwatch/README.md

 ## Name of Project: Test Stopwatch

 This project was a technical test for an interview.
 It was a front end task focusing on HTML, javascript and CSS.
-The task was to create a stopwatch using HTML and Javascript.
-When I started this project I initially had a vague idea of how to approach it.
-Create ID elements in the HTML that I can target in the Javascript inside variables using the browser object model (BOM) ‘document.’ and the getElementByID method.
+The task was to create a stopwatch using HTML and vanilla Javascript.

+I initially created ID elements in the HTML that I could target in the Javascript inside variables using the browser object model (BOM) ‘document.’ and the getElementByID method.
 Then create a function that has an ‘if’ statement that iterates through milliseconds, seconds, minutes and hours.

 After I had this in place I needed to outsource for some help.
 I used www.stackoverflow.com to get some advice and what I had was pretty close.
 I was advised to add ternary operators to the function.
 Using h1.textContent property to target HTML h1 tag contents.